Aditya30-06/Aditya-Mini-Projects/Readme.md

 # 🚀 Mini Projects by Aditya

-A growing collection of fun and functional web applications built to explore and showcase various development concepts.
-This repo includes projects that range from games to productivity tools — all simple, lightweight, and interactive.
+A growing collection of **fun**, **interactive**, and **functional** web applications built to explore and demonstrate modern web development concepts.
+From games to productivity tools, each project is crafted to be lightweight, responsive, and beginner-friendly.

 ---